tarikwaleed/pk-amana-design-documents/cli-prototype/data_cleansing_tool_technical_guide.md

 - Virtualenv
 - some additional python libraries

-This environment forms the foundation for building and deploying the Data Cleansing and Correction Tool.
+This environment forms the foundation for building and deploying the Data Cleansing Tool.
 ```shell
 # Update package repository
 sudo yum update -y